NieneB/InternshipReport/index.md

 (Bertin, 2000; Caivano, 1990; Dibiase et al., 1992; MacEachren, 1995; Nöllenburg, 2007)
 ###Dynamic geo-visualizations
 Bertin’s theory was designed in the context of static maps but is for a part the basis and seems applicable to the design of dynamic maps which require a set of dynamic graphic variables.
-A few forms of dynamic geovisualization can be named, animation, display of time or spatial temporal visualization and interaction.
+A few forms of dynamic geo-visualization can be named, animation, display of time or spatial temporal visualization and interaction.
 The dynamic categories are divided into 2D and 3D animations.
 In this research we only work with 2D animations because of limited technology.
 Also in the theoretical frame work we will leave this out of consideration.

 They state that the dynamic visual variables will only give the right results when combined with the traditional static visual variables.
 (Köbben & Yaman, 1996)